francesco-sodano/itsarag/README.md

 The list of the challenges is the following:

-- **Challenge 0: Learn the Basics**: You will understand the basics of generative AI including tools and models.
+- **Challenge 0: Learn the Basics**: Understand the basics of generative AI including tools and models.
-- **Challenge 1: Establish the Plan**: You will prepare your development environment and deploy the infrastructure.
+- **Challenge 1: Establish the Plan**: Prepare your development environment and deploy the infrastructure.
-- **Challenge 2: Play with Azure AI Foundry**: Connect to an LLM for chat completion, ingest your docs in AzureSearch, play with the APIs.
+- **Challenge 2: Play with Azure AI Foundry**: Connect to an LLM for chat completion, ingest content in AzureSearch, play with the APIs.
 - **Challenge 3: Start Coding**: Use Jupyter Notebook to connect with LLM and ingest the first documents.
-- **Challenge 4: Advanced RAG**: You will ingest documents using the most advanced techniques (Advanced RAG) that take into account tables and images.
+- **Challenge 4: Advanced RAG**: Ingest documents using the most advanced techniques (Advanced RAG) that take into account tables and images.
-- **Challenge 5: Multi-Source, Multi-Agent RAG**: You will add additional sources (SQL Server) to your RAG and create a multi-agent architecture.
+- **Challenge 5: Multi-Source, Multi-Agent RAG**: Add additional sources (SQL Server) to the RAG and create a multi-agent architecture.
-- **Challenge 6: Add Actions**: You will add actions to your RAG to perform API calls to external services.
+- **Challenge 6: Add Actions**: Add actions to your RAG to perform API calls to external services.
-- **Challenge 7: Deploy your App**: You will develop and deploy your application using Azure Container Apps based on the Jupyter Notebooks code you developed.
+- **Challenge 7: Deploy your App**: Develop and deploy your application using Azure Container Apps based on the Jupyter Notebooks code you developed.

 -----------------------------------------------------------------
 ## The Datasets